usydtarangkant-web/Assignment-2-help-us-plz-/README.md

 ### Summary
 This module interfaces with the STM32F3 Discovery Board’s onboard magnetometer using I2C communication.
 It reads raw magnetic field data, calculates a compass heading, and stores the results in a structure with a timestamp.
 ### Usage
-- Include the module in the program with #include "compass.h".
+- Include the module in the program with `#include "compass.h"`.
-- Call compassInit() once at the start of the program to initialise the I2C interface and configure the sensor.
+- Call `compassInit()` once at the start of the program to initialise the I2C interface and configure the sensor.
-- Create a CompassData structure to store the readings.
+- Create a `CompassData` structure to store the readings.
-- Call compassRead(&compass) repeatedly in the main loop to update the structure with the latest raw values, heading, and timestamp.
+- Call `compassRead(&compass)` repeatedly in the main loop to update the structure with the latest raw values, heading, and timestamp.
 ### Valid input
 The module communicates directly with the onboard compass sensor through I2C1.
 No user input is required.
 Valid output data includes:
 - raw x, y, z values